 What is a Practical Life activity?

 Maria Montessori, when she founded her first school, observed that the children were more interested in performing tasks normally reserved for adults than playing with toys.
-She noted that performing these tasks seemed to satisfy children immensely.

-Practical Life activities are the first activities young children are introduced when they enter the Montessori primary environment.
-These are activities of real life that help children feel comfortable and interact appropriately and productively with their environment.
+Practical Life activities are the first activities young children are introduced to when they enter the Montessori primary environment.

-Taking advantage of the sensitive period for coordination and movement, Practical life activities are enjoyable and beneficial for preschool age children.
+Taking advantage of the sensitive period for coordination and movement, Practical life activities are enjoyable and beneficial for preschool-age children.

-Practical Life activities promote:
+The benefits of Practical Life activities

 - sense of order